alkubaig/ShapeAndRobot/README.md

 # To compile:

-basically use GHCI which is a Haskell compiler.
+Basically use GHCI which is a Haskell compiler.

-These libraries are assumed to be available.
+**These libraries are assumed to be available.**

 AlaCarte.hs